 Located along Douglas Avenue on the west bank of the Arkansas River at the end of the Chisholm Trail, the Historic Delano District was established during the days of the Chisholm Trail cattle drives as a place for the cowboys to blow off steam after months on the trail from Texas.
 They would spend their pay in its many saloons, gambling houses and brothels.
 Eventually incorporated into Wichita, Delano is now a thriving shopping district with more than 250 businesses, including dining and shopping.
 Several notable businesses are Bungalow 26, Hatman Jack’s Wichita Hat Works and Bohemia Healing Spa.
 If you’re looking for a bite to eat or a place to find a microbrew or specialty drink, try Delano favorites like Monarch, Ruben’s Mexican Grill, Delano Barbecue Company and others.

-Wichita’s downtown is a place where you can experience the sights and sounds of the city and find unique attractions like the Wichita-Sedgwick Co.
-Historical Museum located in the original 1890 City Hall, exciting entertainment every day of the week and historic landmarks nearby like the Keeper of the Plains.
+Wichita’s downtown is a place where you can experience the sights and sounds of the city and find unique attractions including the Wichita-Sedgwick Co.
+Historical Museum, located in the original 1890 City Hall, exciting entertainment every day of the week and historic landmarks nearby such as the Keeper of the Plains.

-The organization has spearheaded place-making projects like the ICT Pop-Up Urban Park, Naftzger Park (an outdoor space and regular gathering spot for food trucks and lunch-goers), and Gallery Alley (an under-utilized alley that is now a vibrant public space, complete with a local art, a portable concert stage, a screen for outdoor movies and outdoor seating).
+In 2002, the Wichita Downtown Development Corporation was formed to cultivate opportunities that revitalize and enhance Wichita’s core.
+Now operating as Downtown Wichita, the organization has spearheaded place-making projects like Alley Doors, Naftzger Park and Gallery Alley (an under-utilized alley that is now vibrant public space, complete with a local art).
 They’ve also assisted in making getting around effortless, affordable and convenient.

 Douglas Design District